-My beautiful, funny, spirited Mom turned 80 this past March.
-In honor of her – because every day should be Mother’s Day, right? – I would like to share some of her mommy wisdom, once again.
+My beautiful, funny, spirited Mom turned 83 this year.
+In honor of her – because every day should be Mother’s Day, right? – I would like to share some of her “mommy wisdom.”
 Though we didn’t always see eye to eye, her words are worth their weight in gold.
 Thanks Mom for caring.
 I love you.

 1. This too shall pass.
 It annoyed me endlessly when she said this, but it’s probably the best advice she ever gave me and I tell my kids the same thing.
 Time heals most wounds (or at least it dulls the pain).
 And in the case of something embarrassing, people have short attention spans.
 I can barely remember what happened yesterday, so I know this is true.

 2. Pinch your cheeks.
 Everyone looks better with a rosy glow.
 My mom never spent a dime on blush, she just pinched.
 Many years (and broken capillaries) later, it was worth it.
 I don’t have to buy blush either.
 Think of the money I’m saving.

 3. You could use some lipstick and while you’re at it, brush your hair.
 For a person with kinky curly frizzy hair who didn’t have a clue about hair gel, this was more of a curse.
 She really just wanted us to look our best before we walked out the door, (“You never know who you’re going to meet!”).
 To this day, I feel naked without lipstick.
 It’s the frizzy hair I’m still struggling with.